bizreach/common-ml/README.md

 ### ElasticsearchAnalyzer/ElasticsearchTextAnalyzer

-ElasticsearchAnalyzer nad ElasticsearchTextAnalyzer analyze texts with Elasticsearch analysis feature.
+ElasticsearchAnalyzer and ElasticsearchTextAnalyzer analyze texts with Elasticsearch analysis feature.
 Therefore, in Python, you can use text analyzer you want.

 First of all, you need to setup elasticsearch,